-The Director of Student Progress, Learning and Support (DSPLS), Alice Lee, oversees arrangements for coordinating and monitoring SEND provision throughout the School, working closely with the Pastoral Director and Heads of Year in the Senior School, and with the Head of Learning Support, Louise Stairmand, in the Junior School.
+The Director of Student Progress, Learning and Support (DSPLS), Alice Lee, oversees arrangements for coordinating and monitoring SEND provision throughout both the Senior and Junior School, working closely with the Deputy Head (Pastoral) and Deputy Head (Academic).
 Together, they have general responsibility for monitoring the progress of students with SEND and maintaining communication with their teachers and parents.
 Their more specific functions are listed below, but as the understanding of SEND improves nationally and the awareness of the diversity and needs of our students is enhanced, it is clear that no list can be exhaustive.
 Some students have complex needs and it is likely that in addition to the school's pastoral response, the DSPLS has a close working relationship with parents and a role with local authority outside agencies such as SENTASS, Parent Partnership, Speech Therapy, CYPS/CAMHS and medical professionals.